 The Applicant should ensure staff with knowledge of the incident-related damage, emergency activities performed, and related costs attend the meeting (e.g., public works official, finance staff, risk manager).
-The Applicant should be prepared to provide the information in Table 6 at the Kickoff Meeting.
+The Applicant should be prepared to provide the information in Table 6 at the Recovery Scoping Meeting.

 Table 6.
-Applicant Documentation for the Kickoff Meeting
+Applicant Documentation for the Recovery Scoping Meeting

-Table 6.
-Applicant bootimentation for the Nickon Meeting Applicant Documentation to Provide at Kickoff Meeting A list of all impacts by site, including: Map of jurisdiction showing all sites Specific location of debris impacts and facility damage using either the address or U.S. National Grid (USNG) location Facility names Documentation to support legal responsibility Deeds Titles Lease agreements Contracts for facilities under construction Whether the facility was damaged in a prior incident Pre-incident photographs of impacted site or facility, if available Photographs of debris impacts or facility damage Estimated quantities of debris by type Brief description of damage with dimensions Emergency Work activities Estimated costs Whether the project is high priority Proposed, or completed, repair scope of work, including hazard mitigation measures Whether the work is complete Summary of actual costs for completed work, including support documentation Professional cost estimates for uncompleted work, if available Who performed, or will perform, the work
+Applicant Documentation to Provide at Recovery Scoping Meeting A list of all impacts by site, including: Map of jurisdiction showing all sites Specific location of debris impacts and facility damage using either the address or U.S. National Grid (USNG) location Facility names Documentation to support legal responsibilityDeedsTitles Lease agreements Contracts for facilities under construction What has the facilities used downered in a positive side of the facilities and the facilities under construction.
+Whether the facility was damaged in a prior incident Pre-incident photographs of impacted site or facility, if available Photographs of debris impacts or facility damage Estimated quantities of debris by type Brief description of damage with dimensions Emergency Work activities Estimated costs Whether the project is high priority Proposed, or completed, repair scope of work, including hazard mitigation measures

-Applicant Documentation to Provide at Kickoff Meeting Potential environmental issues or historic preservation concerns Age of the facility Age of nearby facilities that may be affected by the project Debris reduction and disposal sites Summary of insurance coverage, including copy of policy, schedule of values, statements of loss, and settlement documents
+Applicant Documentation to Provide at Recovery Scoping Meeting Whether the work is complete Summary of actual costs for completed work, including support documentation Professional cost estimates for uncompleted work, if available Who performed, or will perform, the work Potential environmental issues or historic preservation concerns Age of the facility Age of nearby facilities that may be affected by the project Debris reduction and disposal sites Summary of insurance coverage, including copy of policy, schedule of values, statements of loss, and settlement documents